-- ❖ KPA 1: Integrated Institutional Capacity for Disaster Risk Management - ❖ KPA 2: Disaster Risk Assessment - ❖ KPA 3: Disaster Risk Reduction - KPA 4: Response and Recovery - Enabler 1: Information Management and Communication - ❖ Enabler 2: Education, Training, Public Awareness and Research - ❖ Enabler 3: Funding arrangements for Disaster Risk Management also gives guidance in relation to the declaration of a local state of disaster, disaster classification and the institutional arrangement necessary for the successful implementation of the Act.
+- ❖ KPA 1: Integrated Institutional Capacity for Disaster Risk Management - ❖ KPA 2: Disaster Risk Assessment - ❖ KPA 3: Disaster Risk Reduction - KPA 4: Response and Recovery - ❖ Enabler 1: Information Management and Communication - ❖ Enabler 2: Education, Training, Public Awareness and Research - ❖ Enabler 3: Funding arrangements for Disaster Risk Management

+The relationship between and different roles and responsibilities of the Xhariep District Disaster Management Centre (DRMC) and the PDRMC of the Free State Province are alluded to.
+This plan also gives guidance in relation to the declaration of a local state of disaster, disaster classification and the institutional arrangement necessary for the successful implementation of the Act.
 Each section of this plan contains a number of Actions to be taken, which need to be considered and implemented in order for the Xhariep DM to obtain the outcomes envisaged by this plan.